jimasp/behave-vsc/CONTRIBUTING.md

 1. Set up your development environment as above.
 2. Make sure you have disabled the marketplace version of the extension.
-3. Open vscode, and open the behave-vsc source folder (close any other folders you have open).
+3. Open vscode, and open the behave-vsc-tid source folder (close any other folders you have open).
 4. If you are using windows, and vscode is set to use powershell for terminal scripts, then you may need to enable powershell scripts to run, e.g. `Set-ExecutionPolicy RemoteSigned`.
 (You will know if this is an issue because vscode will pop up a powershell error message when you try to debug the extension when it tries to run `npm.ps1`.)
 5. (`Ctrl+Shift+B`) to build and kick off a watch (this is optional as it will happen anyway, but you should do it if it's your first-ever debug).
 6. (Optional) set breakpoints in the extension code, e.g. start with a breakpoint in `src/extension.ts activate` function.